Kat-zorn/TikZ-LFSR/README.md

 > A $\LaTeX$ package to help drawing Linear Feedback Shift Registers (LFSRs) in TikZ.

+## Example

+See example.tex and example.pdf for some sample source code and results.

 ## Commands

 The package exposes the following macros: